 Hebrews 1:9 You have loved righteousness, and hated iniquity; Therefore God, your God [Theos, Psalm 45:7: ELOHIM, that is, Jehovah -- Isaiah 61:1], has anointed you With the oil of gladness above your fellows." -- Psalm 45:6,7.

-Some have claimed "he" in the phrase "he says" refers to the Psalmist who wrote the words in Psalm 45:6,7.
+Some have claimed that "he" in the phrase "he says" refers to the Psalmist who wrote Psalm 45:6,7.
 Actually, however, "he" is a continuing reference in verses 5 through 13 that applies to the one person who is God of Hebrews 1:1,2.
 The unipersonal "God" is at the center working through "his Son."
 In Hebrews 1:5, "he" has to be referring the unipersonal God of Hebrews 1:1, since "he" says to the Messiah, "You are my son," as spoken of in Hebrews 1:2.
 In Hebrews 1:6, "he" who brings his firstborn again into the world has to be the unipersonal "God" of Hebrews 1:1.
 Likewise In Hebrews 1:7,8, we have no reason to think that "he" does not refer to the unipersonal "God" of Hebrews 1:1.

 Thus, the Psalmist is evidently quoting God, at least in Psalm 45:6,7, and he prophetically speaks of the Anointed One, and the God of the Anointed One.
 Forms of the Hebrew word often transliterated as Elohim are used of both, but it is evident from the context that the same meaning is not to applied to both.
-The One who does the anointing is spoken of the as the God of the One being anointed, thus the One doing the anointing is the Supreme Being of the One being anointed.
+The One who does the anointing is spoken of as the God of the One being anointed, thus the One doing the anointing is the Supreme Being of the One being anointed.
 This is shown in Psalm 45:7 and Hebrews 1:9.
 One anoints the other with the oil of gladness.
 The one being anointed has companions.
 These companions are probably the angels mentioned earlier, or his "brothers" mentioned in Hebrews 2:11; one does not normally think of God Almighty as having "brothers".

 Like many of the Psalms, many believe that there is an original minor typical application as well as the major antitypical application of Psalm 45.
 Some scholars say that the original application of this Psalm was to Solomon.
 We read that Solomon "sat on the throne of Jehovah."
 (2 Chronicles 29:23; see also: 1 Kings 1:13) Likewise, Jesus' throne is also God's throne (Revelation 3:21), which he receives from his Father, the only true God. -- Psalm 2:4-6; Daniel 7:13,14; Acts 2:29-31; John 17:1,3.

 Jehovah is the God [Supreme Being] of Jesus.
 Jesus was anointed by his God.
 Who is the Supreme Being over the Anointed One that is spoken of in Psalm 45:7 and Hebrews 1:9?
 The scriptures provide the answer in other scriptures.
-Another prophecy, provides the answer, in Isaiah 61:1, which has the Messiah prophetically saying: "Jehovah has anointed me."
+Another prophecy provides the answer, in Isaiah 61:1, which has the Messiah prophetically saying: "Jehovah has anointed me."
 It is the Supreme Being -- Jehovah -- the God [Supreme Being] of Jesus, who did the anointing, and who called Jesus theos (translated from elohim -- Psalm 45:6,7; See also Luke 4:18; Acts 10:38; Matthew 27:46; Mark 15:34; John 17:1,3; 20:17; 2 Corinthians 1:3; 11:31; Ephesians 1:3,17; 5:20; Colossians 1:3; Hebrews 1:9; 1 Peter 1:3 Revelation 2:7; 3:2,13).
 Thus elohim who received the anointing is not the Supreme Being, since Jehovah is referred to as his Supreme Being.
-Thus, we should realize that elohim as being applied to the One Anointed does not carry the same meaning as it does for the One who did the anointing.
+Thus, we should realize that elohim, as being applied to the One Anointed, does not carry the same meaning as it does for the One who did the anointing.

 Jesus is prefigured by Moses, who is also called elohim, as well as "as" elohim.
 "And you [Moses] shall speak to him [Aaron], and you [Moses] shall put the words in his [Aaron's] mouth.
-And I [Jehovah] will be with your mouth, and with his mouth, and I will teach you wht you shall do.
+And I [Jehovah] will be with your mouth, and with his mouth, and I will teach you what you shall do.
 And he shall speak for you to the people.
 And it shall be, he shall be a mouth for you, and you shall be a god [elohim] for him."
 (Exodus 4:16, Jay Green's A Literal Translation of the Bible, 1985) "And Jehovah said to Moses, Come, see I have made you a god [elohim] to Pharaoh."
 (Exodus 7:1, Jay Green's A Literal Translation of the Bible, 1985) -- Deuteronomy 18:18,19; Acts 3:19-23.

 From this and other usages of the Hebrew words for "god", we determine that its meaning does not always mean the restriction of "Supreme Being", or the Almighty; nor does its usage of others mean that the others to whom it is applied are necessarily "false gods".
 Remembering that the basic meaning of Hebrew words for God is "strength" or "power"*, we need to note that Elohim is applied to Moses in this sense, that is, that God gave to Moses power, or strength, over Aaron and Pharaoh.
 Only Jehovah, the God and Father of Jesus, is God as the Supreme Being, or the exclusive Source of All Power.
-Moses was not this exclusive source of power, thus it would be false to refer to him as "God" with the restricted meaning of "the Supreme Being", but he was called elohim, since Jehovah gave him special powers.
+Moses was not the exclusive source of power; thus, it would be false to refer to him as "God" with the restricted meaning of "the Supreme Being", but he was called elohim, since Jehovah gave him special powers.

 *See our document: